-Because someone asked, here’s the story we tell every two or three years as part of our water communion service in early September.
-I based this story on something Steve Hersey said in the water communion service at the First Parish in Watertown, Massachusetts, circa 1995.
+Because someone asked, here’s the story we tell every two or three years as part of our Water Ritual service (a.k.a.
+“Water Communion”) in early September.
+I based this story on something Steve Hersey said in the Water Ritual service at the First Parish in Watertown, Massachusetts, circa 1995.

 This story requires that you make two simple props.
 First, click on the images below, and print out the PDF files:

 Now take the “602” sheet and tape 7 sheets of “,000” to the right hand edge; carefully fold the “,000” sheets behind the “602” sheet with an accordion fold.
 Then take the “22” sheet and tape 9 sheets of “,000” to the right hand edge; fold as above.
 Now you have the two props you will need.

 Each year we do this Water Ritual service.
 When we share our water in the common bowl, it symbolizes that while we are separate people, we are also part of an interdependent community.

 You probably know about the water cycle.
 When it rains, water falls from clouds onto the ground, and eventually it flows into a river, and all rivers flow down to the ocean.
 Water evaporates from the ocean and forms clouds, the clouds drift over the land, it rains, and the cycle begins again.
 You’re in the middle of this cycle because you drink about 2 liters of water every day, and then you sweat or urinate and put water back into the water cycle.
 So water is constantly on the move.